MugunthKumar/MKNetworkKit-Swift/README.md

 * Background completion
 * cURL-able debug lines

-These are just a few of most interesting features on MKNetworkKit.
+These are just a few of the most interesting features on MKNetworkKit.
 ---

 ###Installation